 To avoid dangerous side effects of Lexapro and alcohol, you should not drink alcohol while taking Lexapro.
 Avoiding alcohol consumption altogether is the only way to prevent the adverse side effects of drinking alcohol while on Lexapro.

 According to the FDA, clinical trials have not shown with certainty that alcohol increases the effects of Lexapro on the brain.
 However, there is still a risk with drinking alcohol while on Lexapro, as research has not shown that it is safe otherwise.

 Most doctors advise against drinking alcohol while taking Lexapro.
-However, some doctors allow their patients to have one standard drink per day while on Lexapro.

 Individuals who drink alcohol while on Lexapro may feel more depressed or anxious.
 This is potentially dangerous as it can lead to the development of suicidal thoughts.

 Drinking alcohol can worsen the side effects of Lexapro or other antidepressants, including drowsiness and dizziness because alcohol can also cause these side effects.

 Many mental health issues and alcohol use disorder can occur concurrently.
 Some of the most common conditions that often occur with alcohol use disorder (AUD) include: